foyez/fullstack/README.md

 <details>
 <summary>View contents</summary>

-# IP Addresses — QuickRecall Notes (from the video)

-> Short, skimmable notes so you can *glance* and remember the core concepts.

----

 ## What an IP address *is*

 * Like a phone number for devices on a network — lets devices talk.